MicrosoftDocs/architecture-center/docs/security/identity.md

 can apply threat intelligence from their visibility into a large volume of access requests and threats across many customers.

-#### Single Enterprise Directory
+## Single enterprise directory

-Establish a single enterprise directory for managing identities of full time employees and enterprise resources
+Establish a single enterprise directory for managing identities of full-time employees and enterprise resources

 A single authoritative source for identities increases clarity and consistency